Queer: Reclamation

 Beginning in the 1980s, the label queer began to be reclaimed from its pejorative use as a neutral or positive self-identifier by LGBTQ people.
+In the United States, reclamation of queer occurred in the context of the AIDS crisis and conservative politics of the 1980s, and a perception that the approaches of the lesbian and gay organizations of the time were unable to meet those challenges.

-An early example of this usage was by an LGBTQ organisation called Queer Nation, which was formed in March 1990 and circulated an anonymous flier at the New York Gay Pride Parade in June 1990 titled "Queers Read This".
+An early example of reclamation was by an LGBTQ organisation called Queer Nation, which was formed in March 1990 and circulated an anonymous flier at the New York Gay Pride Parade in June 1990 titled "Queers Read This".
 The flier included a passage explaining their adoption of the label queer:

 Ah, do we really have to use that word?
 It's trouble.
 Every gay person has his or her own take on it.
 For some it means strange and eccentric and kind of mysterious [...]
 And for others "queer" conjures up those awful memories of adolescent suffering [...]
 Well, yes, "gay" is great.
 It has its place.
 But when a lot of lesbians and gay men wake up in the morning we feel angry and disgusted, not gay.
 So we've chosen to call ourselves queer. [...]
 It's a way of suggesting we close ranks, and forget (temporarily) our individual differences because we face a more insidious common enemy.
 Yeah, queer can be a rough word but it is also a sly and ironic weapon we can steal from the homophobe's hands and use against him.

-Queer people, particularly queer Black and Brown people, also began to reclaim queer in response to a perceived shift in the gay community toward liberal conservatism, catalyzed by Andrew Sullivan's 1989 piece in The New Republic, titled Here Comes the Groom: The Conservative Case for Gay Marriage.
 By identifying themselves as queer rather than gay, LGBTQ activists sought to reject causes they viewed as assimilationist, such as marriage, military inclusion and adoption.
 This radical stance, including the rejection of U.S. imperialism, continued the tradition of earlier lesbian and gay anti-war activism, and solidarity with a variety of leftist movements, as seen in the positions taken at the first two National Marches on Washington in 1979 and 1987, the radical direct action of groups like ACT UP, and the historical importance of events like the Stonewall riots.
-The radical queer groups following in this tradition of LGBTQ activism contrasted firmly with "the holy trinity of marriage, military service and adoption [which had] become the central preoccupation of a gay movement centered more on obtaining straight privilege than challenging power."
-Commentators such as Mattilda Bernstein Sycamore have argued that it was exactly these "revolting queers" (who were now being pushed aside) who had made it safe for the assimilationists to now have the option of assimilation.
+The radical queer groups following in this tradition of LGBTQ activism contrasted firmly with "the holy trinity of marriage, military service and adoption [which had] become the central preoccupation of a gay movement centered more on obtaining straight privilege than challenging power".